Breadcrumb

 • AI-based surveillance (e.g. biometrics, facial, object emotion recognition)

-• The relation between state and market actors in surveillance practices
+• The complicated relation between public and private actors in surveillance practices